dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/OPERATION_EXECUTOR_CONSOLIDATION.md

 ## Encoding Detection Logic

-The sophisticated encoding logic from SpyWindow was preserved:
+The sophisticated encoding logic from AutomationWindow was preserved:

 ### Korean Encoding Support